 What is the Las Vegas weather like?

-Years ago, when I was a rideshare driver, I remember picking up some passengers at Caesars Palace in February.
+When I was a rideshare driver, I remember picking up some passengers at Caesars Palace in February.
 They asked me to crank up the heat because they only brought shorts, sandals, and t-shirts.
 They said they thought Las Vegas was a desert and didn’t understand why it was so cold.

 Always check the Las Vegas weather forecast before you pack, so you aren’t surprised by temperatures, wind, or rain.

-The city only sees rain a few times a year, so so it’s unlikely you’ll see precipitation while you’re in town.
+The city only sees rain a few times a year, so it’s unlikely you’ll see precipitation while you’re in town.
 However, when it rains, it pours, and flash floods may become an issue.

 What is the coldest month in Las Vegas?